davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 		1. The "password" parameter is empty.
 	    	1. Problem: The "password" parameter is set to the empty string, in the call of mysql_real_connect(); so, the connection attempt fails.
-			1. Solution: Insert the password for the MySQL root user into the double quotes that populate the position of the password parameter in the call of mysql_real_connect(), thereby changing
+			1. Solution: Insert the password for the MySQL root user into the double quotes in the password parameter in the call of mysql_real_connect(), thereby changing

 				```c
 				mysql_real_connect(m,"localhost","root","","test",0,NULL,0);